microsoft/Low-Code/website/blog/2023-lcf/2023-02-10/01-index.md

 ## Power Platform Custom Connector Authentication Types

 Power Platform custom connectors currently support [four authentication flow options &ndash; No Auth flow, API Key Auth flow, Basic Auth flow and OAuth2 Authorisation Code Auth flow][az pp cuscon authn].
-"No Auth flow" is definately not an option for this time, but let's focus on the other three options throughout this post.
-You also need to be aware that those authentication types are mutually exclusive from each other.
+"No Auth flow" is definitely not an option this time, but let's focus on the other three options throughout this post.
+You also need to be aware that those authentication types are mutually exclusive.
 In other words, you CANNOT combine two or more authentication scenarios on one custom connector.
-Also, if you want to use the API Key auth flow, you CANNOT use the other two authentication types either within the custom connector.
+Also, if you want to use the API Key auth flow, you CANNOT use the other two authentication types within the custom connector.
 I'll discuss that later in this post.

 ## Deploying Sample Apps

 Let's deploy the sample apps for this post.
-Fork [this repository][gh sample] and follow the detailed instruction written on its README to provision and deploy the sample apps.
-Once everything is done, you will have one [APIM][az apim] instance and three [Azure Functions][az fncapp] app instances representing authentication scenarios like API Key Auth, Basic Auth and OAuth2 Auth respectively.
+Fork [this repository][gh sample] and follow the detailed instruction on its README to provision and deploy the sample apps.
+Once everything is done, you will have one [APIM][az apim] instance and three [Azure Functions][az fncapp] app instances representing authentication scenarios like API Key Auth, Basic Auth and OAuth2 Auth, respectively.

 ![Azure resources provisioned][image-01]